 Do you need a design or utility patent application?

+At the outset, you will not be able to tell whether your patent application is any good if you don’t understand the difference between design patents and utility patents.
 Are you trying to protect the functionality or the appearance of your idea?
 If the appearance (how it looks) is what matters, then a design patent application may be the right type of patent application.
 If the unique features of your concept are functional or structural, then consider filing a utility patent application.
 In some cases, it may make sense to file both design and utility patent applications.
 Here’s a helpful post elaborating on the differences between design and utility patents.

 A design patent application will mainly comprise drawings showing different views of the product, namely, top, bottom, front, rear and side views.
 You should pay attention to the drawings to see if any trivial features should be drawn in broken lines.
 There’s not much in the written specification to review other than to make sure the descriptions of the views are accurate, and the title is correct.